-While evaluating whether the public has a general preference for women bureaucrats is a vital first step to testing our theory, a more direct test is needed to isolate the effect of merely emphasizing women in government, absent the addition of any new women in government roles.
-To isolate this effect, we conduct an equivalence framing experiment in which respondents were randomly assigned to view brief mission statements copied from the web sites of four federal departments: Treasury, Defense, Education, or Health and Human Services.
-These agencies, presented to participants in random order, were chosen because previous scholarship has classified them as stereotypically "men's" or "women's" agencies (Potter and Volden, 2021).
+To isolate the effect of merely emphasizing women in government, absent the addition of any new women in government roles, we conduct an equivalence framing experiment in which respondents were randomly assigned to view brief mission statements copied from the web sites of four federal departments: Treasury, Defense, Education, or Health and Human Services.
+These agencies were chosen because previous scholarship has classified them as stereotypically "men's" or "women's" agencies (Potter and Volden, 2021).
+Each respondent was presented with information on all four agencies, which appeared in random order.
 By including a range of federal agencies, we can also ensure that our results are not an artifact of an idiosyncratic design choice.
+In our core analyses, we pool responses over these four items.10